Immunization: In Pregnancy

 Where can I get immunized?

-Your regular health care provider.
-If you do not have one, you can use the Family Doctor Finder.
+• your regular health-care provider; if you do not have one, you can use the Family Doctor Finder

 What if I’m traveling out of the country?

-If you are planning a trip, talk to your immunization provider or visit your local travel health clinic at least 6 weeks prior to your expected departure to see what vaccines may be recommended.
-Vaccines for travel purposes are not publicly-funded by Manitoba Health.
+If you are planning a trip, talk to your immunization provider or visit your local travel health clinic at least six weeks prior to your expected departure to see what vaccines may be recommended.
+Vaccines for travel purposes are not publicly funded by Manitoba Health.
+For more information about travel vaccines, advice and advisories, visit:

-See what’s next.
+See what’s next:

 For more information: